Tim Herbert

 Tim Herbert (Herman Timberg, Jr., born Herbert Timberg; June 22, 1914 – June 20, 1986) was an American actor, comedian and vaudevillian.

-Life and career
+Timberg and Rooney

 Tim Herbert was born Herbert Timberg in New York, son of the vaudeville actor and songwriter Herman Timberg, who often appeared on stage with another show-business veteran, dancer Pat Rooney.
 The elders Timberg and Rooney worked their sons into the act.
 The younger Timberg and Rooney hit it off personally and professionally, and worked up their own act, incorporating dancing and comedy.
-To capitalize on their association with their fathers, they billed themselves as "Herman Timberg, Jr. and Pat Rooney, Jr."
+To capitalize on their association with their fathers, they billed themselves as "Herman Timberg, Jr. and Pat Rooney, Jr." ("Pat Rooney, Jr." was really the professional name of Pat Rooney III.)

 Beginning in 1936 Timberg, Jr. and Rooney, Jr. co-starred in 10 musical-comedy short subjects for New York-based Educational Pictures.
+The tall Timberg and the short Rooney had developed excellent comedy timing from their years in vaudeville, and each of their films included their own dance specialties.
+Educational even promoted them as "the old Mike and Ike combination" (vaudeville parlance for an Irish comedian opposite a Jewish comedian).
+The films were well received by trade reviewers and audiences.
+Their debut short Bashful Buddies (1936) was reviewed by The Exhibitor: "Herman Timberg, Jr. and Pat Rooney the third make a good team.
+With some dance hits, some good comedy from Timberg and Rooney, this ought to please."
+The new team scored a hit with a South Dakota showman: "This is a real comedy.
+Laughs throughout to the very end.
+Clever and snappy acting makes this one of the outstanding comedies of the year.
+Best we ran this year, and that is a lot to say."
+The immediate follow-up, Rah!
+Rah!
+Rhythm, won a rave from Motion Picture Herald: "[Timberg and Rooney] will develop into a screen comedy team of the first order.
+These young men bring to the short subject field confidence, assurance, and ability readily translated into entertainment."

-The series lapsed in 1938 when the financially troubled studio closed its doors.
+The series lapsed in late 1937 when the financially troubled studio suspended production; the last two Timberg & Rooney comedies, Meet the Bride and Love and Onions, were released in early 1938, shortly before Educational closed its doors.
 Timberg tried his luck as a producer of a stage revue, but when it closed Timberg returned to vaudeville and personal appearances with Rooney through 1940.
+Pat Rooney, Jr. retired temporarily to a New Hampshire farm, leaving Timberg to pursue a solo career.